joinpursuit/8-0-technical-curriculum/03-react/lifecycle/readme.md

 These different terms are used to describe the lifecycle of a component.

 Every component serves the purpose of providing a view.
 Sometimes that view is ever-present, like a header with navigation; the header will only be mounted once on page load.
-For other components, component will be loaded (mounted) onto the DOM when a user has interacted with the app.
+For other components,the component will be loaded (mounted) onto the DOM when a user has interacted with the app (for example, a success message when a form has been submitted).

 So far, you've dealt with static views, initial state, and state that has changed after user interaction.
 But there are still other times you may want to change state.